User guide

 .1-6-folder-path

-8. In the appearing save window change the name of the file from default.po to zenphoto.po and save/overwrite it within your new zenphoto/zp-core/locale/<your locale>/LC_MESSAGES/ folder (in the image the German locale is used as example).1-7-saving-the-file
+8. In the appearing save window change the name of the file from default.po to zenphoto.po and save/overwrite it within your new zenphoto/zp-core/locale//LC_MESSAGES/ folder (in the image the German locale is used as example).1-7-saving-the-file

 9. You will now see that Poedit searches the zenphoto folder for gettext calls.1-8-building-the-file

-11. Now you see on the left the original english strings.
+10. On the left the original English strings.
 Klick on an line and you can enter the translation for it below.
-The two field on the right bottom can be used for comments to the translation, but are not really important now.
-Singular translation will look like this:1-9-translation-window
+Singular translations will look like this:1-9-translation-window

-12. Plural translation will look like this (see also here about plural strings):
+11. Plural translations will look like this (see also here about plural strings):

 translation-window-plural

-15. When you are done with translation just hit save and Poedit automatically generates a .mo-file that is used for the translation called zenphoto.mo.
+14. When you are done with the translation just hit save and Poedit automatically generates a .mo-file that is used for the translation called zenphoto.mo.
 Now you should check your translation with Zenphoto.
 It's recommended to use your zenphoto folder as a base for future translation updates, so that you don't have to change the parsing path for Poedit all the time.
-Don't forget to create a upload button!

 Updating or modifying an existing translation

-1. If you choose to update or modify your own translation or a translation someone else had provided, you can just open the .po-file of that locale with Poedit.
-IMPORTANT: If that file was not generated by you, you would have to check and change the path to parse to match your zenphoto folder in Poedit's settings!
+1. If you choose to update or modify a translation, you can just open the .po-file of that locale with Poedit.
+IMPORTANT: If that file was not generated by you, you would have to check and change the path to parse to match your Zenphoto folder in Poedit's settings!

 2-1-adjusting-settings